Fed's Fisher calls for 'prompt' rate hike in final speech

 The Fed has signaled that it is prepared to hike rates later this year, with June to September the expected time frame.

+On Monday, Fisher made a point to stand up for New York Fed President William Dudley, explaining that Dudley inherited the current structure.

+“I want to make clear that I think (Dudley) and the New York Fed do a good job,” Fisher told reporters, adding that Dudley is “paying for the sins” of policies put in place before him.

-Fisher said that if the economy keeps growing at its current pace, the jobless rate will be around 4.5 percent at year-end.
-At that rate, it would be the lowest unemployment level since May 2007.
+In his remarks, Fisher said that if the economy keeps growing at its current pace, the jobless rate will be around 4.5 percent at year-end, the lowest unemployment level since May 2007.